-EMDR Theraphy in Bend, Oregon
+EMDR Therapy in Oregon

 My name is Sean Downes and I’m a Licensed Psychotherapist in Bend, Oregon offering EMDR Therapy to clients who are looking to heal past trauma, overcome anxiety, or resolve PTSD triggers that may be negatively impacting their daily lives.
-As a certified EMDR therapist, I’ve seen first hand the power of EMDR to generate healthier relationships, positive life goals and effective choices that turns lives around.
-Clients often experience a brand new outlook on life.
+As a certified EMDR therapist, I’ve seen first hand the power of EMDR Therapy to generate healthier relationships, positive life goals and effective choices that turns lives around.
+EMDR Therapy clients often experience a brand new outlook on life.
 An increase in self-confidence, self-awareness, happiness and joy.

 I am also a Certified Yoga Teacher which enables me to offer a unique and integrative approach that combines talk therapy and mind-body awareness, helping each individual balance their own core energy with their unique brain chemistry.